waynezxw/CS333A3/README.md

 ## How to Run the Application:
-open with a local live server (like http://localhost:8000/) then open index.html with the above server: (like http://localhost:8000/index.html)
+open with a local live server (like http://localhost:8000/)

 ## How to Use the Visualization: